Stylistic device

-In literature and writing, stylistically elements are the use of any of a variety of techniques to give an auxiliary meaning, ideas, or feeling to the literalism or written.
+In literature and writing, stylistic devices are a variety of techniques used to give an auxiliary meaning, idea, or feeling.

 Figurative language

 A figure of speech is any way of saying something other than the ordinary way.
 Figurative language is language using figures of speech.

 Simile

 The easiest stylistic device to identify is a simile, signaled by the use of the words "like" or "as".
 A simile is a comparison used to attract the reader's attention and describe something in descriptive terms.